sashalex007/quartz_blog/content/leetcode/Different ways to add parentheses.md

 In this evaluation tree, we inevitably get duplicate configurations of parentheses on opposing sides of the tree!
 In the above case, we get `(2+2)+(2+2)` twice!

 And this is where I got stuck.
 I could not figure out how to make progress from here.
-What I missed is that we can treat the the **operations as nodes**, and in the same way as in [[Unique binary search trees II]], we can set each operation as the root, and then subsequent operations as the parents!
+What I missed is that we can treat the the **operations as nodes**, and in the same way as in [[Unique binary search trees II]], we can set each operation as the root, and then subsequent operations as the children!
 A leaf is reached when only a number remains!

 For example:
 ```